 Dr. Craig Monk

-Dr. Craig Monk will become MacEwan University’s provost and vice-president, academic, on February 1, 2019, following nine months as provost, pro tempore.
+Dr. Craig Monk was appointed provost and vice-president, academic, on February 1, 2019, following nine months as provost, pro tempore.
 He holds a concurrent appointment as professor in the Department of English, and he served as dean of MacEwan's Faculty of Arts and Science from 2013 to 2018.
 He was previously professor of English at the University of Lethbridge, where he was appointed first as assistant dean (Students) and, then, as associate dean in its Faculty of Arts and Science.
 He served as the founding chair of the steering committee of its Centre for the Advancement of Excellence in Teaching and Learning and as founding coordinator of its Academic Writing Program.
 He received their Distinguished Teaching Award in 2007.

 In his current administrative role, he serves as the principal academic officer for MacEwan and leads a talented and dedicated team of deans and academic associate vice-presidents in the shared pursuit of an exemplary undergraduate experience for students.
 Craig is committed to viewpoint diversity in the academy and is proud of the dedication our institution has made both to tenure and to academic freedom as it established itself as an “undergraduate university” under Alberta’s Post-Secondary Learning Act.
 He is dedicated to growing an institution that both reflects and engages the community it serves.